sirixdb/sirixdb.github.io/concepts.md

 [Edit document on Github](https://github.com/sirixdb/sirixdb.github.io/edit/master/concepts.md)

 ## Introduction
-SirixDB is a temporal, tamper proof append-only database system and never overwrites data.
+SirixDB is a temporal, tamper-proof append-only database system that never overwrites data.
 Every time you're committing a transaction, SirixDB creates a new lightweight snapshot.
-It uses a log-structured copy-on-write approach, whereas versioning takes place at the page- as well as node-level.
+It uses a log-structured copy-on-write approach, whereas versioning takes place at the page as well as node-level.
 Let's first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states.
-Typically it stores the transaction time; that is the time a transaction commits data.
+Typically it stores the transaction time; that is the time at which a transaction commits data.
 If the valid time is also stored, that is when a fact is true in the real world, we have a bitemporal relation, which is two time axes.

 SirixDB can help answer questions such as the following: Give me last month's history of the Dollar-Pound Euro exchange rate.
 What was the customer's address on July 12th in 2015 as it was recorded back in the day?
 Did they move or did someone correct an error?
 Did we have errors in the database, which were corrected later on?